 Market agencies selling livestock on commission must maintain a separate bank account for custodial funds named a "Custodial Account for Shippers' Proceeds".
 The commission firm or auction market acts as a fiduciary depositor to the account, and the funds in the account are trust funds for the benefit of livestock sellers or consignors ("shippers").
-Market agencies must maintain their custodial accounts in Federal Deposit Insurance Corporation-insured banks to protect each seller the commission firm or auction market owes for livestock up to $250,000, in the event that the bank fails before the commission firm or auction market can issue payment.
+Custodial accounts must be maintained in FDIC-insured banks to protect each seller the commission firm or auction market owes for livestock up to $250,000, in the event that the bank fails before the commission firm or auction market can issue payment.

 Packer and Poultry Trusts

-In the event of a failure to pay for livestock or poultry, packers and live poultry dealers are required to hold assets, specifically inventories, proceeds, and proceeds receivables, in trust for the benefit of cash sellers and poultry growers.
+In the event of a failure to pay for livestock or poultry, packers and live poultry dealers are required to hold assets -- inventories, proceeds, and proceeds receivable -- in trust for the benefit of cash sellers and poultry growers.

 - Live poultry dealers and bonded packers subject to the statutory trust provisions under the Packers and Stockyards Act.

-This list and the packer bond amounts are current as of the date listed on the linked file.
+NOTE: The lists and packer bond amounts are current on the date listed on the linked file.
 The listed business addresses are most often mailing addresses.
-Please contact a PSD Regional office with any questions concerning these lists.
+Please contact a Packers and Stockyards Division regional office with any questions concerning these lists.